 Sharon Reynolds MBACP

-In these fast paced days I can offer you my time, attention and genuine interest in your situation; working together with you to find different perspectives and a hopeful way forward.
+In these fast-paced days, I can offer you my time, attention and genuine interest in your situation; working together with you to find different perspectives and a hopeful way forward.

 Training, qualifications & experience

-Certificate in Clinical Supervision, Relate Institute
+Certificate in Clinical Supervision – Relate Institute, May 2011

 Throughout my career I have maintained a professional and ethical approach by regularly attending CPD's (Continued Professional Development) trainings and workshops.
-They are many and varied over twenty plus years of practice but I will list some areas of interest and specific courses below:
+They are many and varied over twenty plus years of practice but I will list some areas of interest and specific courses b

 Safeguarding Adults and Young People